wdoyle42/lpo_prac/syllabus.md

 purchase the software at greatly reduced prices.
 Stata SE is a more-powerful version of Stata that is useful for the larger datasets many of you may be working with.

-In addition, all of the assignments for this course must be turned in using LaTex.
-LaTex is a document-preparation software that is used widely in academic research and greatly enhances scholarly productivity once mastered.
-LaTex is open source software and is available in many free distributions.

 Honor Code {#sec:honor-code}
 ----------